Overview

 changed_paths=frozenset({"doc.content", "doc.version"}),

-origin="user-7", # optional: skip notifying the author
+origin="user-7", # skip notifying the author of their own edit

 ))